Methodology

 The IDBR data used in this dashboard is from datasets owned by the Office of National Statistics (ONS).
 The ONS does not accept responsibility for any inferences or conclusions derived from the IDBR data by third parties.

 Graduates who do not have a PAYE record (e.g. self-employed) cannot be linked and will therefore be classified as ‘unknown’.
-A graduate’s SIC code is the industry in which they earnt the most in the tax year, and in the case where there were two industries in which the graduate earnt an equal amount, we have classified these as ‘unknown’ since one cannot be chosen.
-The majority of the analysis uses the 21 industry sections, however in the dashboard, the industry by subject table is expandable to the 3-digit-code level (see this ONS interactive SIC hierarchy (opens in a new tab)).
+A graduate’s SIC code is the industry in which they earned the most in the tax year, and in the case where there were two industries in which the graduate earned an equal amount, we have classified these as ‘unknown’ since one cannot be chosen.
+The majority of the analysis uses the 21 industry sections, however in the dashboard, the industry by subject table is expandable to the 3-digit-code level (see this ONS interactive SIC hierarchy (opens in new tab) (opens in new tab)).

 Graduates whose only income comes from self-employment cannot be linked to a SIC code, and therefore will be classified as ‘Unknown’.